-The first flow diagram (Figure 6) describes the calibration routine which is used to determine the actual transmission rate of the encoder so that the decoder can compensate for deviations from nominal timing.
+The flow chart in Figure 6 describes the calibration routine which is used to determine the actual transmission rate of the encoder so that the decoder can compensate for deviations from nominal timing.
 There are four different exit points, each of which should branch to a point in the program where housekeeping and input monitoring can be resumed.
 There is only one exit point for a valid calibration operation (RCV7).
 At this point, it is assumed that a valid header has been received and that a string of data bits will follow.

-The second flow diagram (Figure 7) handles the reception of bits once the calibration routine has been successfully completed.
+The second flow chart (Figure 7) handles the reception of bits once the calibration routine has been successfully completed.
 The data bits are all sampled three times each to ensure that a noise free transmission has been received.
-The receive routine uses the calibrated elemental period, determined in the calibration routine, to ensure that the samples are spaced correctly.
+The reception routine uses the calibrated elemental period, determined in the calibration routine, to ensure that the samples are correctly spaced.
 The routine resynchronizes itself on the rising flank of each bit.
-Provision for identification of the encoder type, based on the number of bits received, is included.
-Keeloq encoders transmit at least 66 bits.
-The decoder only receives 64 bits of the transmission, the remaining status bits aren't used by the decoder.
+Only 60 bits of the data received are used by the decoder described, the decoder ignores the unencrypted function code and the status bits.

-If all of the control samples in all of the bits are sampled correctly (i.e., the first element is high and the last element is low), the routine checks whether 56 bits have been received correctly.
+If the control samples in a given bit are sampled correctly (i.e., the first element is high and the last element is low), the routine checks whether 66 bits have been received correctly.
 If not, the routine returns to the calling procedure.